-Line 20 - Enter the amount of credit for the 2006 extraordinary tax determined and paid, as established by Act No. 98 of May 16, 2006.
+Line 18 - Enter the amount of credit for the 2006 extraordinary tax determined and paid, as established by Act 98-2006.

 The amount paid for the extraordinary tax may be claimed as credit for taxable years beginning after July 31, 2006.
 The amount claimed as credit for each one of such years shall not exceed 25% of the total extraordinary tax.